youngkevinw/codechallenge/README.md

 Checks whether the provided status is one of the allowed types (Yes, No, or Maybe).

 ## Testing

-Either:
-1. run Jest via npm test `rsvp.service.test.ts` at test folder level
+run Jest via `npm test ` at root level.

-OR

-2. Change any responses to any, add/remove players, add invalid response to players in the `index.js` file, then run `node index.js` at src folder level (converted via `tsc` command, results will be printed in console)

 ## Notes
 #### RSVP status is expected to be one of: 'Yes' | 'No' | 'Maybe'.